College Search

 Students take courses that are only for students in this program: Yes

 Information on special classes: IDEAL students take program specific courses each semester (2 per semester).
-These courses focus on Adult Living and Employment Skills.
+These courses focus on Independent Living Skills and Employment Skills.

 Percentage of academic time spent in inclusive courses (with students who don't have disabilities): 50-74%